xandga/Capstone-Project/README.md

 **1st:** Add file 'credentials.json' to repository (it's already added to gitignore, so don't worry, it won't be tracked) <br>
 **2nd:** Run 'download.py' to create the data files in the proper directory.
 They should appear in a directory called "Data".

-Note: The files drive.py, Google.py and 'token_drive_v3.pickle' are just for setting up the Google Drive API.
+Note: The files drive.py, Google.py and 'token_drive_v3.pickle', present in the folder Google_Drive_API are just for setting up the Google Drive API.

+The file credentials.json (provided in the email) must be added to the general folder, where the file download.py is, otherwise it will not be recognized.

+>The Drive API should not redirect you to an authorization page, but in case it does and a warning that it is unsafe appears, click on "Advanced" and "Continue" (option that appears bellow the email) to proceed.
+In the unlikely case that this does not work, the files can be downloaded and moved manually into a folder called Data.
+In that case, the zipped files will also need to be unzipped manually.
+This procedure is not expected to be needed, though, as simply running the download.py file should work well and accomplish this.

 ### 1.2.
 To run the chat_app <a name="run-chat-app"></a>